-The customer data platform (CDP) space dates to about five years back, and now it’s developed a kind of critical mass.
-Funding for the industry grew by $680 million in the first half of 2019, and CDP employment was up 71% over the previous year.
+The customer data platform (CDP) space dates to about five years back, and now it’s developed a critical mass.
+Funding for the industry grew by $680 million in the first half of 2019, and CDP employment was up 71% in 2020.
+For 2022, CDPs are a key part of the analytics trend of open MarTech stacks.

 And there’s a market for CDPs that’s still barely tapped: in 2017, Martech Advisor found that 28% of marketers identified multiple, disconnected marketing tools as their biggest problem.
 And that was when there were just 5,000 marketing technology tools in the space—a number that grew to 6,829 in 2018 with no signs of slowing.